 Chicago gangs have been infamous over the previous hundred years.
 The tough streets of Chicago has produced some of the most notorious gangsters in American History.

-Chicago Gangs in 2019
+Chicago Gangs in 2020

 Today, the Gangster Disciples, Black Disciples, and Latin Kings street gangs are operating in Chicago’s South and West Sides.

-Al Capone’s Chicago Outfit
+Al Capone’s Chicago Chicago Gang Outfit

-Al Capone, also known as “Scarface” was the co-founder and boss of the Chicago Outfit.
-In 1923, Capone purchased a small house at 7244 South Prairie Avenue, in the Park Manor neighborhood on the city’s south side for $5,500.
+Coincidentally, In 1923, Capone purchased a working-class house at 7244 South Prairie Avenue, in the Park Manor neighborhood on the city’s south side for $5,500.